Hasan4825/RankingT/README.md

 The architecture of the proposed two-stream network: We learn class-specific weights to fuse classifiers’ outputs of the two networks.
 <img src="gfx/RankingOverall.png" width="750">

-#### The differences between RankingT and the proposed two stream trackers (RankingAF, RankingSF)
+#### The differences between RankingT (published at ICCVW2019) and the lasted method proposed in journal paper proposed two stream trackers (RankingAF, RankingSF)
+The preliminary version of this study has appeared in ICCVW2019.
+In the conference paper we introduced RankingT method which only uses appearance information.
+The main differences between RankingT and the most recent method can be summarized as follows:

-1) Introduction of a novel dual-stream deep neural network architecture that uses both spatial and temporal features instead of using spatial features alone for tracking.
+1) In the last version, we introduced of novel dual-stream deep neural network architectures (RankingAF and Ranking SF) that use both spatial and temporal features.
+In contrast, RankingT method used only spatial information.
-2) Introduction of two fusion techniques to combine the scores coming from the spatial and temporal networks.
+3) The last proposed method uses two novel fusion techniques to combine the scores coming from the spatial and temporal networks.
-3) Improving the performance of the ranking loss by using a hard ranking mining strategy.
+4) We also proposed a hard ranking mining technique to improving the performance of the ranking loss more in the last proposed.
-4) More experiments on new datasets including TC-128, UAV123, NfS and DTB70.
+5) We provided more experiments on new datasets including TC-128, UAV123, NfS and DTB70.
-5) A more detailed analysis of the recent related work on tracking (especially on tracking methods using spatio-temporal features).
+6) We made a more detailed analysis of the recent related work on tracking (especially on tracking methods using spatio-temporal features).

 ## Results
 #### The values of the online learned fusion weights for spatial and temporal networks for the zebrafish video frames